-If you’ve never tried to make a tart with puff pastry, you don’t know what you are missing.
-Available in the freezer section of most stores, puff pastry is easily defrosted, rolled out, and scored to make an instant canvas for almost any kind of topping.
-Fresh corn is still hanging around for a couple more weeks, and for me – it’s almost the only time I indulge on it.
-I find the fresh golden cobs are so much sweeter, than the frozen stuff, and have a different level of seasonal satisfaction.
-I prefer to cut my corn off the cob and utilize to my advantage, like in this quick and easy tart recipe.
+Creating a savory tart with puff pastry is so easy.
+Available in the freezer section of most stores — puff pastry is easily defrosted, rolled out, and scored to make an instant canvas for almost any kind of topping.
+Fresh corn is readily available right now, and sweet as candy.
+I find the fresh golden cobs are so much tastier, than the frozen stuff, and have a different level of seasonal satisfaction.
+I prefer to cut my corn off the cob and spread it on top of a buttery crust tart with some lusciously ripe summer tomatoes.

 1 sheet puff pastry, all-butter preferred